On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: Abstract

 \section{Abstract}

-In this paper, we aim to improve the mathematical interpretability of convolutional neural networks for image classification.
-When trained on natural image datasets, such networks tend to learn parameters in the first layer that closely resemble oriented Gabor filters.
-By leveraging the properties of discrete Gabor-like convolutions, we prove that, under specific conditions, feature maps computed by the subsequent max pooling operator tend to approximate the modulus of complex Gabor-like coefficients, and as such, are stable with respect to certain input shifts.
-We then compute a probabilistic measure of shift invariance for these layers.
-More precisely, we show that some filters, depending on their frequency and orientation, are more likely than others to produce stable image representations.
-We experimentally validate our theory by considering a deterministic feature extractor based on the dual-tree wavelet packet transform, a particular case of discrete Gabor-like decomposition.
-We demonstrate a strong correlation between shift invariance on the one hand and similarity with complex modulus on the other hand.
+This paper focuses on improving the mathematical interpretability of convolutional neural networks (CNNs) in the context of image classification.
+Specifically, we tackle the instability issue arising in their first layer, which tends to learn parameters that closely resemble oriented band-pass filters when trained on datasets like ImageNet.
+Subsampled convolutions with such Gabor-like filters are prone to aliasing, causing sensitivity to small input shifts.
+In this context, we establish conditions under which the max pooling operator approximates a complex modulus, which is nearly shift invariant.
+We then derive a measure of shift invariance for subsampled convolutions followed by max pooling.
+In particular, we highlight the crucial role played by the filter's frequency and orientation in achieving stability.
+We experimentally validate our theory by considering a deterministic feature extractor based on the dual-tree complex wavelet packet transform, a particular case of discrete Gabor-like decomposition.